fmadore/IWAC-wordcloud/README.md

 - 📋 Paginated word list with synchronized interactions
 - 🔍 Bi-directional highlighting between cloud and list
 - 💾 Export to PNG functionality
-- 🌐 URL-based language selection (English/French)
+- 🌐 URL-based configuration and sharing
 - 📱 Responsive design
 - 🎯 Word size normalization based on frequency
 - 🧩 Modular architecture with clear separation of concerns